HexCorpProgramming/HexCorpDiscordAIManual/docs/index.md

 Furthermore the development would like to stress that ⬡-Drones should only add users they inherently trust as Trusted Users.
 This feature is seen as a form of power exchange, that needs to be properly considered and negotiated.

-When refering to a user with spaces in their name, the name has to be enclosed with "quotation marks".
+When referring to a user with spaces in their name, the name has to be enclosed with "quotation marks".

 Examples: